outoflaksh/MNIST-CNN/README.md

 # MNIST-CNN

-**Implementation of the deep learning algorithm Convultional Neural Network (or CNN) to classify images of handwritten digit samples in 10 classes (0-9).**
+**Implementation of the deep learning algorithm Convolutional Neural Network (or CNN) to classify images of handwritten digit samples in 10 classes (0-9).**

-## Technologies used:
+## Frameworks used:
 1. Keras
 2. Tensorflow
 3. NumPy